pyccel/pyccel/tutorial/numpy-functions.md

     -   `empty`, `full`, `ones`, `zeros`, `arange` (`like` parameter is not supported).
     -   `empty_like`, `full_like`, `zeros_like`, and `ones_like` (`subok` parameter is not supported).
     -   `rand`, `randint`
-    -   `where`, `count_nonzero` (fortran only)
+    -   `where`, `count_nonzero` (Fortran only)
-    -   `nonzero` (fortran only, 1D only)
+    -   `nonzero` (Fortran only, 1D only)

 -   others:

     -   `amax`, `amin`, `sum`, `shape`, `size`, `floor`, `sign`

-If discrepancies beyond round-off error are found between [Numpy](https://numpy.org/doc/stable/reference/)'s and [Pyccel](https://github.com/pyccel/pyccel)'s results, please create an issue at <https://github.com/pyccel/pyccel/issues> and provide a small example of your problem.
+If discrepancies beyond round-off error are found between [NumPy](https://numpy.org/doc/stable/reference/)'s and [Pyccel](https://github.com/pyccel/pyccel)'s results, please create an issue at <https://github.com/pyccel/pyccel/issues> and provide a small example of your problem.
 Do not forget to specify your target language.